South Africa

 Introduction

-The legal framework does not present significant obstacles for civil society organizations (CSOs) operating in South Africa.
-Indeed, South Africa’s legislation is generally enabling and supportive of CSO activities.
-In 1997 the Nonprofit Organizations Act (NPO Act) was promulgated.
-The NPO Act repealed the Fundraising Act of 1978 which was used by the apartheid government to suppress the fundraising activities of some organizations.
+The legal framework in South Africa does not present significant barriers to the operation of civil society organizations (CSOs).
+On the contrary, the legislative environment is generally considered enabling and supportive of CSO activities.
+A key milestone was the enactment of the Nonprofit Organizations (NPO) Act in 1997, which replaced the Fundraising Act of 1978—a law that had been used by the apartheid government to suppress the fundraising activities of certain organizations.

-The NPO Act describes the State’s responsibility to not-for-profit organizations as follows: “Within the limits prescribed by law, every organ of state must determine and coordinate the implementation of its policies and measures in a manner designed to promote, support and enhance the capacity of NPOs to perform their functions.”
-Despite this noble commitment, the challenge comes with the effective implementation of laws.
-The institutions responsible for the implementation of the relevant legislation are generally under-resourced.
-For some institutions it would be beneficial to review their effectiveness since coming into operation – or since South Africa became a democratic country.
+The NPO Act describes the State’s responsibility toward NPOs, stating: “Within the limits prescribed by law, every organ of state must determine and coordinate the implementation of its policies and measures in a manner designed to promote, support and enhance the capacity of NPOs to perform their functions.”

 Organizational Forms [1] | Voluntary Associations | Non-Profit Trusts | Non-Profit Companies |